 Perhaps the greatest single benefit from high intensity training is the production of human growth hormone (HGH), which does not get produced with aerobic exercise alone.
 As HGH is produced it goes to all parts of our body rebuilding whatever needs to be repaired, making our body younger.
-With HGH you look younger, your muscle mass increases, your bones increase in density, your nails and hair become healthy looking, all of your internal organs receive a boost of health, and even your eyes get brighter.
+With HGH you look younger, your muscle mass increases, your bone density increases, nails and hair become healthier, all of your internal organs receive a boost of health, and even your eyes get brighter.
 In particular, for aging persons, human growth hormone is magic.

-Right now, in our overweight society, a hot topic is the “burning fat” with exercise.
-So, let us see what the “fat burning” difference is between aerobic and anaerobic exercise.
-Latest research shows that anaerobic training (HIT) “burns” over 500% more fat, than aerobic exercise.
-This is convincing, but there is more!
-With anaerobic training (HIT) “fat burning” continues long after the training session is over.
+“Burning fat” with exercise has been a hot topic since the 80s.
+So, what is the “fat burning” difference between aerobic and anaerobic exercise.
+Latest research shows that anaerobic training (HIT) “burns” over 500% more fat, than aerobic exercise, and the “fat burning” continues long after the training session is over.
 In the period from three to fifteen hours (3-15hr) after exercise, anaerobic training burns more fat than the whole aerobic training session itself.
 This alone, can be considered a “slam dunk” in favor of anaerobic training (HIT).
-But there is even more!
+But there is more!
 Rebuilding of muscle fibers after anaerobic exercise takes additional calories, which does not happen with aerobic exercise.

 No matter how beneficial a workout may be, it is worthless when not done.
 A worn out excuse for not working out is, “I just don’t have the time.”
 But not any more, now that you know anaerobic training takes only a few minutes, a small fraction of aerobic workout time, to achieve the same results.
 In fact, two minutes a day, with proper anaerobic training, will give you a higher fitness level than long sweaty aerobic workouts.

-What about cardiovascular fitness?
-Well, no contest.
-Short high intensity training improves the cardiovascular system quicker than aerobic exercise by a long shot.
+As for cardiovascular fitness, short high intensity training improves the cardiovascular system quicker than aerobic exercise by a long shot.
 Our cardiovascular system needs to be challenged, which anaerobic training does far better than any aerobic exercise regimen.

 How it works: